 Nineteen studies presented curricular activities to engage students with data-driven ML topics in distinct ways.
-Ng et al. \cite{ng_using_2022} for example present a curriculum on storytelling and ML and Hjorth \cite{hjorth_naturallanguageprocesing4all_2021} introduce ML activities for social studies.
-Other curricula take a problem-based approach to have youth address socio-technical problems using ML \cite{krakowski_authentic_2022}.
-Some efforts include curricular activities for at-home learning with families \cite{druga_family_2022, tseng2023collaborative}.
-Other scaffolds for learners included activity cards, sample projects and worksheets \cite{jordan_poseblocks_2021}.
-While some efforts are short after school activities \cite{arastoopour_irgens_characterizing_2022} others involve year long curricula \cite{rodriguez-garcia_evaluation_2021}.
+Ng et al. \cite{ng_using_2022} for example presented a curriculum on storytelling and ML and Hjorth \cite{hjorth_naturallanguageprocesing4all_2021} introduced ML activities for social studies.
+Other curricula took a problem-based approach to have youth address socio-technical problems using ML \cite{krakowski_authentic_2022}.
+Some efforts included curricular activities for at-home learning with families \cite{druga_family_2022, tseng2023collaborative}.
+Scaffolds for learners included activity cards, sample projects and worksheets \cite{jordan_poseblocks_2021}.
+While some efforts were short after school activities \cite{arastoopour_irgens_characterizing_2022} others involved year long curricula \cite{rodriguez-garcia_evaluation_2021}.